Find the finish that suits the best for your 3D print

 3D-printing is usually considered as a great technology for ready-to-use object, but for many projects, an additional treatment of the surface or the part is needed to reach the desired rendering.
 To learn more about available finishes at Sculpteo and when to use them or to get good tips from our team for the different steps post-3D-printing, you can refer to the following documents.

-After a long period of research, Sculpteo has developed a brand new patent pending process to smooth laser sintered plastics.
+After a long period of research, Sculpteo has developed a brand new patented process to smooth laser sintered plastics.
 This is the best quality you can get for your 3D printed parts.

 Whenever you want to get a better surface for a technical purpose by reducing the friction or just to make the 3d-printed part look better, you'll need to have a look at our polishing options.